Do you want to learn more about Travel Photography and take better photos?

 For those who are less talkative, it will be harder to photograph people.
 You can do it discreetly or from a distance.
 There are still great photos to take even without the impact of that upfront, direct, and consented portrait.
 Sometimes a photo of someone’s back works well as long as you have the right environment and framing.

 There are small tricks for shy people if you really want to photograph people.
-There’s a classic technique which is photographing without looking through the viewfinder.
+There’s a classic technique that is photographing without looking through the viewfinder.
 The more experienced photographers can calculate the best parameters for each photo, but most will shoot in auto or semi-auto mode.
 However, to make sure everything goes smoothly, you must make sure that the camera doesn’t have a light or any other sign that indicates you’re about to shoot.
 Also, keep in mind that some shutters are quite loud and it’s best if people can’t hear that click sound.

 All details matter.
 If you’re on a busy street, try to synch your actions to something that captivates people’s senses like a passing bus, a traffic light that turns green.
 Look around you and try to find something that could be on the verge of happening and be distractive enough.